 Natural fibres offer excellent comfort because they breathe naturally and absorb perspiration easily.
 However, these features also mean that they stain easily.
 Natural fibres are hydrophilic - they have a natural affinity for water and all water based products.
 They are also very susceptible to oil and grease stains, including stains caused by the fatty acids in perspiration.
-Unprotected, these fabrics have a short life span and are difficult to maintain.
-Fabric protection is vital for natural fibres.
+Unprotected, these fabrics may have a short life span and be difficult to maintain.
 Fabrics made from natural fibres should be protected before use.

 Fabric protection does not eliminate the need for proper care and maintence, nor will it prevent all stains.
 It will, however, make cleaning quicker, easier and more efficient between professional cleans, and keep your fabric looking cleaner longer, as well as extending its life.

 Some fabrics have protection applied as part of the manufacturing process, but not all.
 It is always a good idea to speak to your furniture retailer to find out if protection has been applied to your furniture.
 If you are unsure, apply fabric protection.
 Fabric will need to be re-protected occasionally.
 Prolonged use or intense cleaning, such as steam cleaning, will cause the protective lay to wear away.